Investment Strategy

 Our stage-based approach allows us to deploy progressively larger amounts of resources along the pipeline from initial discovery to large-scale impact.
 At each stage, we allocate funding competitively.

 The labs we fund focus on social problems that faculty and practitioners identify as most urgent and where they believe there is the most potential to make progress.
 We do not have fixed areas of focus.
-We are designed to be agile, flexible, and responsive to the changing issues in society, priorities and concerns of external partners, and the shifting expertise and capacity of faculty and scholars.
+Our investment process is designed to be agile, flexible, and responsive to:

 Which Stage Should I Apply For?